waikato-datamining/image-dataset-converter-plantcv/plugins/erode.md

-# dilate
+# erode

 * accepts: idc.api.ImageClassificationData, idc.api.ObjectDetectionData, idc.api.ImageSegmentationData
 * generates: idc.api.ImageClassificationData, idc.api.ObjectDetectionData, idc.api.ImageSegmentationData

-Performs morphological 'dilation' filtering.
-Adds pixel to center of kernel if conditions set in kernel are true.
+Perform morphological 'erosion' filtering.
+Keeps pixel in center of the kernel if conditions set in kernel are true, otherwise removes pixel.
 A grayscale image is required.
 You can use the 'rgb-to-grayscale' for the conversion.

 ```
-usage: dilate [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}] [-N LOGGER_NAME]
+usage: erode [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}] [-N LOGGER_NAME]
              [-k KERNEL_SIZE] [-i NUM_ITERATIONS]

-Performs morphological 'dilation' filtering.
-Adds pixel to center of kernel if
+Perform morphological 'erosion' filtering.
+Keeps pixel in center of the kernel
-conditions set in kernel are true.
-A grayscale image is required.
-You can use
+if conditions set in kernel are true, otherwise removes pixel.
+A grayscale
-the 'rgb-to-grayscale' for the conversion.
+image is required.
+You can use the 'rgb-to-grayscale' for the conversion.

 options:
   -h, --help            show this help message and exit